 Nightfall integrates via API to some of the most popular SaaS applications like Slack, GitHub, Jira, Confluence, Google Drive and more.
 Plus, with the Nightfall developer platform, Nightfall can be integrated anywhere with just a few lines of code.
 Reach out to us to learn how you can get started in just minutes.

 What else can I do beyond Secret Scanning to protect secrets & credentials?

 There are a number of security policies and best practices that can help protect your environments from secret exfiltration:

-- Another way to protect your secrets and credentials is to use a password manager.
+- Use a password manager.
+Another way to protect your secrets and credentials is to use a password manager.
 A password manager is a software application that helps users generate strong passwords and securely store them.
 When using a password manager, users only need to remember one master password—the password manager takes care of the rest.

-- It’s also important to educate your employees about security best practices.
-Your employees are one of your organization’s greatest assets—but they can also be one of your greatest vulnerabilities if they’re not properly trained on how to safeguard sensitive information.
+- Employee training & coaching.
+It's also important to educate your employees about security best practices.
+Your employees are one of your organization's greatest assets—but they can also be one of your greatest vulnerabilities if they're not properly trained on how to safeguard sensitive information.
 Make sure your employees know how to identify phishing emails, spot social engineering attacks, and follow proper password hygiene practices.

-- Password policies are rules that dictate how passwords must be chosen and used.
+- Develop a password policy.
+Password policies are rules that dictate how passwords must be chosen and used.
 Password policies can include requirements such as minimum length, maximum length, complexity, and expiration date.
 Password policies are a great way to ensure that passwords are strong and secure.
 They can also help to prevent credential stuffing attacks, in which stolen passwords are used to gain access to multiple accounts.

 For a fuller list of policies and processes that can help keep your organization secure, check out Security Playbook for Remote-first Organizations, which you can read in its entirety for free online.